stravalib/stravalib/CONTRIBUTING.md

 We will use that issue to communicate with you about:

 1. Whether the change is in scope for the project
-2. Any issues that you need help with or clarification on.
+2. Any obstacles that you need help with or clarification on.

 ### Want to submit a pull request with changes to our code or documentation?